Define response options for messaging forms

 - If you want to add translations for other languages, click Edit Translations.

 - If you want the response to start a conference bridge or add the recipient to an existing bridge, click the Conference Bridge button (this button is available only when the Conference Bridge Section has been added to the form).
-See also Associating Responses with a Conference Bridge.
+See also Associate responses with a conference bridge.

 - Click the Options drop-down list to choose values for Action or Contribution (see also Configure response actions and Configure response contribution values).